BrighterCommand/Brighter/docs/adr/0020-reduce-esb-complexity.md

 In practice this did not work.
 Why?

 - The `ExternalServiceBus` is a [Mediator](https://en.wikipedia.org/wiki/Mediator_pattern) that manages the complex interaction between a producer and the outbox
 - Attempting to move functionality from the Mediator back out to the Outbox or MessagePoster classes resulted in a cyclic dependency between the classes as each class needed to call the other.
-The only way around that would be to lift the functionality to a higher level in a Mmediator between the two -  which would be the reason for the `ExternalServiceBus` class in the first place.
+The only way around that would be to lift the functionality to a higher level in a Mediator between the two -  which would be the reason for the `ExternalServiceBus` class in the first place.
 - This situaion is exacerbated by the role of `ExternalServiceBus` in providing a semaphore to control the number of checks of the outbox that can be made at any one time.
 This is a cross-cutting concern that is difficult to factor out.
 - Because `ExternalServiceBus` is a singleton the creation of the Outbox and MessagePoster need to happen within `ExternalServiceBus` which itself limits the opportunities for these flowing back to `CommandProcessor`.
 - `ExternalServiceBus` was first extracted from `CommandProcessor` to reduce the complexity of `CommandProcessor`.
 There is a danger that naive attempts to simplify `ExternalServiceBus` will result in the complexity returning to `CommandProcessor`.